-In this article, we want to dive a little deeper and explore stickers’ social and psychological meaning to explain why they are such a powerful and influential marketing tool that can help you grow your brand.
+In this article, we want to dive a little deeper and explore the social and psychological meaning of stickers to explain why they are such a powerful and influential marketing tool that can help you grow your business and hit your targets.

 Let’s look at famous street artist Shepard Fairey.
-You might not be familiar with him, but you will recognize the logo he created immediately.
+You might not be familiar with his name, but you will recognize the logo he created immediately.

-Stickers offer a low-cost, effective, alternative medium to spread such messages among many people.
+Stickers offer a low-cost, effective, yet alternative medium to spread such messages among a large number of people in a short period of time.
 Fairey himself states that “[i]t is hard to believe that paper and vinyl with adhesive backing can do so much” (Source).

-At Sticker it, we want to help you get your message across and reach as many people as possible with your ideas.
-We offer fast production so you can distribute your logo stickers effectively and tap into the secret power of stickers.
+At Sticker it, we want to help you to get your message across and reach as many people as possible with your ideas.
+We offer a great and timely production to enable you to distribute your logo stickers effectively and tap into the secret power of stickers.

 Be sure to have a look at our range of custom stickers US or learn about how to choose the perfect custom sticker here.